PythonRSAS/pythonrsas.github.io/_posts/2022-02-04-1-Sending-Work-Email-Using-Python.md

 Note:
 1. Do not put any code comments within the HTML body <span class="coding">mail.HTMLBody</span> because otherwise they will appear in the email.
-2. The HTML <br> tag means new line.
+2. The HTML "<br>" tag means new line.

 <div class="code-head"><span>code</span>outlook.py</div>